Man, woman, and child sit on a plane and look at a magazine together.

 When choosing between co-branded airline credit cards and non-branded travel credit cards, you may also want to understand the fees associated with each card.
 Here are some common credit card fees to consider before deciding:

 • Foreign transaction fee.
 A foreign transaction fee is a surcharge that some credit card companies apply when you use your card outside the United States or shop online in a foreign currency.
 It’s usually a small percentage of each transaction.
-But foreign transaction fees can add up quickly—frequent overseas fliers may want to choose cards with a low or no foreign transaction fee.
+But foreign transaction fees can add up quickly-frequent overseas fliers may want to choose cards with a low or no foreign transaction fee.
+For example, Discover has no foreign transaction fee.

 • Balance transfer fee.
 Some borrowers use credit cards to consolidate debt by moving existing balances from one or more cards with higher interest rates to a lower-interest card, which usually includes a balance transfer fee.
 This fee is often a percentage of the amount transferred but can vary based on the card and lender.